ShivaniKhatri96/Farm-Management/README.md

 ## Completed
 - Header
 - Sidebar
+- Responsive layout for Header and sidebar

 ## Currently working on
-- Responsive layout for Header and sidebar
+- layout for overview (when user logged in for the first time)

 ## Next
-- layout for overview
+-  Welcome page layout

 ## Links
 - Logo from [Adobe logo-maker](https://express.adobe.com/express-apps/logo-maker/)